Sage-Bionetworks-Challenges/RARE-X-DREAM-baseline-model/README.md

 This repository contains a sample model for Task 2 of the [RARE-X: A Rare Disease Open Science Data Challenge](https://www.synapse.org/rarex).

 ## Model Description
-This model is the containerized version of the [provided notebook](https://www.synapse.org/#!Synapse:syn51942435).
+This model is the containerized version of the [provided Jupyter notebook](https://www.synapse.org/#!Synapse:syn51942435).
 The model follows the TPOT pipeline:

 1. add/remove features
 2. impute missing values